hyphacoop/restructuring-futures/README.md

 ## Curious?
 Want to know more?

-We're still in the phase where we are more quiet about this work, thought Ukai and Lai are leading though residencies that engage with community members.
 You can email [project.rsfutures@hypha.coop](mailto:project.rsfutures@hypha.coop) to get ahold of all of us at Hypha!

 ## License